 - the minimum count for a tag to appear in the output set to 10

 - set to limit the number of tags displayed to the top $numtags disabled.

 If you only want to set specific parameters, you have to set all others inbetween, too.
 For example: If you want to set only the parameters $option and $counter you have to set the parameters $class and $sort as well as they are inbetween and can't be left out even if they have default values as described above.

 This is only possible if they are the last ones that are not specifially set.
 So the function call would look like this if you only set the $option parameter:

-The parameters after $option can be left out if their default values shall be used.
+The parameters after $option can be left out if their default values will be used.

 Hopefully this makes it easier for you to understand the documentation.

 This text by www.zenphoto.org is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.